dseguy/php-error-messages/messages/has-#[\override]-attribute,-but-no-matching-parent-method-exists.rst

 When no such method is found, it signals that the method with the attribute is now orphaned.
 It should be renamed, to fit another method.

+The error is emitted when a method has the Override but no such method exists in the parent; it is also emitted when Override is used in a class or an interface that has no parent.
+No error is emitted on traits or enums.

+This error is a compile time error, when PHP can solve it at compile time: this means both the class with the Override attribute, and the parent class is available at compile time.
+It is also an execution time error, when the Override is set in a method in a trait.

 Example
 _______